simaodeveloper/request-header-parser-api/README.md

-# API Project: Request Header Parser Microservice for freeCodeCamp
+# Request Header Parser API

 ### User stories:
 1. I can get the IP address, preferred languages (from header `Accept-Language`) and system infos (from header `User-Agent`) for my device.